voltwin-dev/LOD-ML/README.md

 </table>

 # Ablation Study🔥
-## Comparison of Non-Regressive and Regressive Approaches
+## Comparison of Non-Regressive and Regressive Approaches🦎
 This study suggests that **non-regressive methods like LOD may be more suitable** for applications where long-term predictive accuracy and stability are crucial.
 <table class="center">
 <tr>